Prag8855/aab/content/guides/best-bank-germany.md

 Two British online banks.
 Revolut and Wise are the **easiest way to get a bank account**.
 They have the easiest requirements, and accept the most passport types.[^3] You can **open an account before you arrive in Germany**, without a German address, a [residence permit](/glossary/Aufenthaltstitel) or an *[[Anmeldung]]*.

 The free account **includes most of what you need**: free ATM withdrawals (up to 200€ per month), multiple languages, and a good mobile app.
 You don't get a German IBAN: Wise gives you a Belgian [[IBAN]], and Revolut gives you a Lithuanian IBAN.
+This is [not a big problem](#banks-in-other-eu-countries).

 Revolut speaks English and German.
 Wise speaks English, Chinese, French, German, Hungarian, Indonesian, Italian, Japanese, Polish, Portuguese, Romanian, Russian, Spanish, Thai, Turkish and Ukrainian.